-- Use the JustGrants web-based form. - Personnel costs should relate to the key personnel for the project. - The budget should include adequate funding to fully implement the project, broken out by year, reflecting 36 months. - The budget should be mathematically sound and correspond with information described in the Proposal Narrative and aligned with the project design. - Address Priority 1B considerations, if applicable.
+- Use the JustGrants web-based form. - Personnel costs should relate to the key project personnel. - The budget should include adequate funding to fully implement the project, broken out by year, reflecting 36 months. - The budget should be mathematically sound and correspond with information described in the Proposal Narrative and aligned with the project design. - See limited use of funds for research and tuition reimbursement. - Address Priority 1A or 1B considerations, if applicable.